DISSINET/InkVisitor/README.md

 ## Client

 The client source code.
+For more information see https://github.com/DISSINET/inkVisitor/blob/master/client/.

 ## Server

 The server source code.
+For more information see https://github.com/DISSINET/inkVisitor/blob/master/server/.